nihal242003/nihal242003/README.md

 - **Sheet-Metal:**
   <img src="demos/video3.gif" width="500">

+  ---

 ### About Me

 I am a passionate **Mechanical Engineer** with a keen interest in **CAD DESIGNING** and **SIMULATION**.
-Throughout my career, I've focused on improving design processes and automating systems, particularly in the areas of **CNC programming**, **CAD design**, and **simulation**.
+Throughout my career, I've focused on improving design processes and automating systems, particularly in the areas of **CAD design**, and **simulation**.
 I am always excited to explore new technologies and applications that bridge mechanical engineering with cutting-edge innovations.

 If you're interested in collaborating or just want to chat about **drones** or **CAD**, feel free to reach out to me!